hediyeh-savari/hediyeh-savari.github.io/_pages/cv.md

 Publications
 ======
-H.Savari, A.Nikfarjam - ”Design and fabrication of a flexible strain and pressure sensor based on conductive nanocomposites,” 2023. under preparation
+H.Savari, A.Nikfarjam - ”Design and Fabrication of a Multifunctional Flexible Strain and Pressure Sensor based on Conductive Nanocomposites,” 2023. under preparation

 <!--
 <ul>{% for post in site.publications %}